 Before granting any authorisation under the Act, section 13 requires the Minister to consult with Traditional Owners, the State Aboriginal Heritage Committee (SAHC) and any other Aboriginal parties that may have an interest in the matter.

-An Aboriginal Community consultation meeting about the application will be held for Traditional Owners and any other interested Aboriginal parties.
+An Aboriginal Community consultation meeting about the application was held for Traditional Owners and any other interested Aboriginal parties on Friday 12 April 2024.

 Applicant: Walker Buckland Park Developments Pty Ltd